ralph-groupscholar/groupscholar-roster-reconciler/README.md

 - Use `--key-normalize lower|upper` to avoid case-only mismatches in keys.
 - Use `--value-normalize trim|collapse` to ignore whitespace-only changes.
 - Use `--ignore` to skip volatile fields (e.g., `last_login`) in the diff.
+- Use `--max-detail` to cap the number of added/removed/updated entries shown.

 ## Example Output (Summary)
 ```